sourcegraph/about/handbook/usage.md

    - URL with %s in place of query: https://about.sourcegraph.com/search?q=%s
 1. Press the **Add** button.

+### Firefox

+If you use Firefox, you can add a Sourcegraph handbook search shortcut to the address bar

+#### Setup

+1. Right click the search bar on https://about.sourcegraph.com/handbook
+2. Choose "Add a keyword for this Search"
+3. Enter a keyword that you would like to use (e.g. `sg`)
+4. Type `sg terraform` to search for our Terraform style guide

 #### Usage

 1. Focus in Chrome’s address bar (by clicking, tapping, or pressing <kbd>⌘L</kbd> on macOS or <kbd>Ctrl+L</kbd> on Linux).